tobiasbuchner/StockChronicle/README.md

 ---

 ## 🛠️ Key Features
+- **Centralized Utilities**:
+  - Logging: All scripts use a centralized logger from `logger.py`.
+  - Configuration: All scripts load settings from `config.yaml` using `config_loader.py`.
+  - Database Management: Database connections and queries are handled via `db_utils.py`.
+  - File Management: File cleanup and other utilities are managed via `file_utils.py`.
-- **Automated ETL Pipelines**: Extract data from Wikipedia and Yahoo Finance, transform it, and load it into a PostgreSQL database.
+- **Automated ETL Pipelines**:
+  - Extract data from Wikipedia and Yahoo Finance, transform it, and load it into a PostgreSQL database.
+- **AI-Powered Predictions**:
-- **AI-Powered Predictions**: Use machine learning models to predict stock trends and prices.
+  - Use machine learning models to predict stock trends and prices.
+- **Interactive Dashboards**:
-- **Interactive Dashboards**: Visualize stock data and predictions with interactive plots and dashboards.
+  - Visualize stock data and predictions with interactive plots and dashboards.
+- **Modular Design**:
-- **Modular Design**: Reusable components for logging, database management, and data validation.
+  - Reusable components for logging, database management, and data validation.

 ---